 Where to be Gay?
-The Situation of the LGBTQ+ Community
+The Situation of the LGBTQ+ Community around the Globe

 We (Karl, Daan, and Sarah) love to travel and are eager to explore the world.
 During our trips, we also visit places that are rather off the beaten paths.
 That way, we get to understand the daily life situations of people who are very different from our lives in Western Europe.
 Especially LGBTQ+ people have to face difficulties regarding acceptance, knowledge, self-determination, and safety in their home countries.